History of Las Vegas in Timeline

 January 13, 1963: Record Low Temperature

-On January 13, 1963, the lowest temperature ever recorded in Las Vegas was 8 °F (−13 °C).
+On January 13, 1963, Las Vegas recorded a record low temperature of 8 °F (−13 °C).

 In 1963, a temperature of 29 °F (-2 °C) was measured in Las Vegas.

-1973: Formation of Las Vegas Metropolitan Police Department
+1973: Las Vegas Metropolitan Police Department Merger

 In 1973, the Las Vegas Metropolitan Police Department was formed after a merger of the Las Vegas Police Department and the Clark County Sheriff's Department.